Esbern/gis/content/index.md

 title: Welcome to The GIS garden
 tags: []
 ---
-Welcome to my digital garden of **[[GIS]]** and other [[Geospatial Technologies]].
-This digital garden is a public web-based semi-curated view of my personal notes on these technologies.
+Welcome to my digital garden of **[[GIS]]** and [[Geoinformatics]] This digital garden is a public web-based semi-curated view of my personal notes on these technologies.
 Some notes are created as learning resources entirely with the purpose of sharing knowledge, while others are primarily created as part of my [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management).

 ## Organising the GIS Digital Garden
 This garden reflects the evolving nature of [[GIS]] and the diverse ways [[GIS project]]s can be implemented.
 Here’s a brief overview of how the garden is structured: